Jury Team: Candidate selection

 would be the first candidate selected by Jury Team to stand for a seat in the Westminster Parliament, and would contest the 2009 Glasgow North East by-election for the vacant seat formerly held by the Speaker of the House Michael Martin.

 Elections

 European Parliament election 2009

 Jury Team backed 59 Independent candidates in the 2009 European Parliament elections.
-While no Jury Team candidate gained a seat in the European Parliament, the candidates collectively registered 0.5% of the total votes cast in Great Britain, ranking Jury Team candidates as a whole 13th among other parties in Great Britain.
+No Jury Team candidate gained a seat; the candidates collectively registered 0.5% of the total votes cast in Great Britain, ranking Jury Team candidates as a whole 13th among other parties in Great Britain.

 Glasgow North East by-election, 2009

 John Smeaton stood as the Jury Team backed Independent candidate in the 2009 Glasgow North East by-election, he came eighth out of 13 candidates with 258 votes.

-2010 General Election
+2010 general election

-Jury Team fielded Independent candidates in the 2010 General Election, on 6 May 2010.
-The group hoped to increase on the number of 5 Independent MPs elected in 2005 out of a total of 646 currently sitting in the House of Commons.
+Jury Team fielded independent candidates in the 2010 general election, on 6 May 2010.
+The group hoped to increase on the number of 5 independent MPs elected in 2005 out of a total of 646 currently sitting in the House of Commons.
 No Jury Team candidates were elected MPs.